Kiri Industries (KIRIINDUS) Q1 FY26: Is Weakness Hiding a Billion-Dollar Opportunity?

 Sales (FY) 6,015 6,334 6,556

-While sales grew modestly (FY24: 5.3%, FY25: 3.5%), trade receivables saw a disproportionate increase of nearly 40% in FY25.
+While sales grew modestly over the past two fiscal years (FY24: 5.3%, FY25: 3.5%), trade receivables saw a disproportionate increase of nearly 40% in FY25 (from INR 682 Mn to INR 954 Mn).
 Similarly, inventory levels grew much faster than sales in both FY24 (24.7%) and FY25 (24.4%).
-This could indicate slowing sales velocity, overstocking, or challenges in collecting payments promptly.
-Conversely, trade payables decreased significantly in FY25, potentially implying faster payouts to suppliers, which impacts cash flow negatively if not managed efficiently.
-An improving cash conversion cycle would be ideal, but these trends suggest the opposite, hinting at operational challenges beyond just raw material costs.
+This could indicate slowing sales velocity, potential overstocking, or challenges in promptly collecting payments from customers.
+Conversely, trade payables decreased significantly in FY25, from INR 3,581 Mn to INR 1,831 Mn.
+This might imply faster payouts to suppliers, which, if not managed efficiently, can negatively impact cash flow.
+Ideally, a stable or improving cash conversion cycle is desirable, but these trends suggest the opposite, hinting at operational challenges beyond just raw material costs.

-The financing structure has also seen major shifts, particularly on a consolidated basis.
+The financing structure has also undergone major shifts, particularly on a consolidated basis.

 Consolidated Borrowings (INR Mn)